When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Features of the Topstone Neo Carbon Lefty 3

 - KingPin Suspension.
-Revolutionary, lightweight suspension that lets you ride harder on gravel and more smoothly on tarmac.
+Revolutionary, lightweight suspension that lets you ride harder on gravel and more smoothly on the tarmac.
 Better traction, better control and more comfort with no compromises.

 - Lefty Oliver.
 The iconic lefty fork – a trademark of Cannondale for many years has been refined to make the ultimate gravel suspension fork.
 With 30mm of suspension and an incredibly stiff, precise-handling structure, this lightweight fork lets you push harder, and ride smoother than ever before.